NKRisu/effective-octo-bassoon/README.md

 - Allows users to click on train markers to view detailed information about the train.
 - Automatically updates train locations every 5 seconds.
 - Uses public data from the Digitraffic API.
-- Provides a clean and user-friendly interface.
+- Provides a clean and user-friendly interface on the website.
+- Short instructions on the website on how the map view works.

 ---